NSAPH-Data-Platform/nsaph-core-platform/doc/Datamodels.md

     -h, --help              show this help message and exit --domain DOMAIN         Name of the domain
-    --table TABLE, -t TABLE Name of the table to load data into --data DATA             Path to a data file or directory --reset                 Force recreating table(s) if it/they already exist --autocommit            Use autocommit
+    --table TABLE, -t TABLE Name of the table to load data into --data DATA             Path to a data file or directory.
+Can be a single CSV, gzipped CSV or FST file or a directory recursively containing CSV files.
+Can also be a tar, tar.gz (or tgz) or zip archive containing CSV files --pattern PATTERN       pattern for files in a directory or an archive, e.g.
+                            "**/maxdata_*_ps_*.csv"
+    --reset                 Force recreating table(s) if it/they already exist --incremental           Commit every file and skip over files that have already been ingested
+    --autocommit            Use autocommit
     --db DB                 Path to a database connection parameters file --connection CONNECTION Section in the database connection parameters file